rinigus/pure-maps/routers/README.md

 Of the two QML files, the settings file (`*_settings.qml`) is optional;
-it can be used to provide a column of router-specific settings, which are shown in Poor's routing page below the endpoint selectors.
+it can be used to provide a column of router-specific settings, which are shown in WhoGo's routing page below the endpoint selectors.
 To pass settings to your router, you have two options.
 If those settings are to be saved across sessions, define a `CONF_DEFAULTS` attribute in your Python code; it will be automatically passed to and available at